ANUJT65/BankOfBaroda_Microsoft_Hackathon/README.md

  3) Azure sql database is for storing structured information from documents and inputs.(We mostly keep these value seperate as we want to do different operations on them than blob storage ones)
 ###
 - **Please be free to click  image (open in new tab) and follow the numbers given in diagram  and methodology simultaneously**
-- **Please be free to click  image (open in new tab) and follow the numbers given in diagram  and methodology simultaneously**
-- **Please be free to click  image (open in new tab) and follow the numbers given in diagram  and methodology simultaneously**

 ## USER FLOW:
 ![Final Userflow](https://github.com/user-attachments/assets/09a92b6e-8d77-47c7-b212-9c8fae013bcf)